apache/beam/learning/katas/go/Introduction/Hello Beam/Hello Beam/task.md

     under the License.
 -->

-# Hello Beam Pipeline

-Now that you have a pipeline setup and running, this lesson gets you started building a pipeline.
+# Welcome to Apache Beam!

+Apache Beam is an open source, unified model for defining both batch and streaming data-parallel processing pipelines.
+Using one of the open source Beam SDKs, you build a program that defines the pipeline.
+The pipeline is then executed by one of Beam’s supported distributed processing back-ends, which include Apache Apex, Apache Flink, Apache Spark, and Google Cloud Dataflow.

+Beam is particularly useful for Embarrassingly Parallel data processing tasks, in which the problem can be decomposed into many smaller bundles of data that can be processed independently and in parallel.
+You can also use Beam for Extract, Transform, and Load (ETL) tasks and pure data integration.
+These tasks are useful for moving data between different storage media and data sources, transforming data into a more desirable format, or loading data onto a new system.

+To learn more about Apache Beam, refer to [Apache Beam Overview](https://beam.apache.org/get-started/beam-overview/).

+This series of katas assumes some familiarity with the Go language and is not meant to teach you the language.
+We encourage you to head on over to [https://golang.org/doc/#learning](https://golang.org/doc/#learning) if you need a resource to get started with the Go language.

-**Kata:** Your second kata is to create a simple pipeline that takes a hardcoded input element "Hello Beam".
+**Kata:** Your first kata is to create a simple pipeline that takes a hardcoded input element "Hello Beam".

 <div class="hint">
   Hardcoded input can be created using